 Making the most of the fresh air is easy to do in Armidale.
 Here, for example, you can enjoy energetic outdoor pursuits in nearby national parks, or a challenging round of golf on Armidale Golf Club’s 18-hole championship course, where you’ll also be surrounded by peaceful bushland and the odd kangaroo.
 The Club has a resident professional on hand to help you improve your stroke or choose the right gear, and a restaurant where relaxing over drinks or a meal finishes off a great day out on the greens.

-The Welders Dog Armidale
+The Welders Dog Bar – Armidale

 Experience a huge range of craft beverages, local, regional, and international craft beers and local award-winning wines and spirits.They are all about a culture of experience – the experience of new tastes, new brewers and a new atmosphere.They also believe in supporting independent brewers and local wineries and you’ll find an ever changing list of Australian producers on tap and in their fridge.

-Petersons Armidale Guesthouse and Winery
+Find out more Petersons Armidale Guesthouse and Winery

 The historic homestead, originally named ‘Palmerston’ was built in 1911 and it has been lovingly restored in line with traditional architecture.Owners Colin and Judy Peterson and their team would love to welcome you to the property, whether to stay at the guesthouse, to join them for a wine tasting or lunch at the cellar door on weekends, or for a special occasion such as your wedding day or anniversary function.
 Petersons Armidale Guesthouse is so proud that they get to share this beautiful pocket of NSW history with you.During your stay, explore the region or stroll through the vineyard, enjoy lunch and wine at The Cellar Door Restaurant on weekends, showcasing the very best produce New England has to offer.
 They are fully licensed, stocking Peterson’s Cool Climate, Mudgee and Hunter Valley wines along with sparkling wines from Peterson House.
 Their dining room at the guesthouse is open for dinner seven days a week and welcomes visitors from town as well as in house guests.

-Great Hops Brewing Co.
+Find out more Great Hops Brewing Co.

 Their goal at the Great Hops Brewery Armidale is to make amazing, flavourful beers.Great Hops Brewing co is not here to reinvent the wheel, but they are here to make good beer great.
 Their focus is to take classic styles of beer from around the world and put their unique Australian spin on them.Think American beer culture with waffle fries, wings and slow-cooked brisket, partnered with a solid range of IPA, ale, stout, lager and a few German classics.

-The Goldfish Bowl
+Find out more The Goldfish Bowl

 As unmistakable as the coffee, you simply cannot miss the exterior of The Goldfish Bowl even when it is nestled away on a quiet street.
-With its unique courtyard covered with grape vines in the warmer months and its trendy interior reminiscent of a Melbourne Laneway cafe The Goldfish Bowl will not disappoint the cafe connoisseur.Their organic bread made and baked traditionally on the hot bricks of the oven floor is full of flavour and uniqueness that simply has to be tasted.The Café sources its produce from local suppliers who provide fresh sustainable ingredients.
+With its unique courtyard covered with grape vines in the warmer months and its trendy interior reminiscent of a Melbourne laneway cafe The Goldfish Bowl will not disappoint the cafe connoisseur.Their organic bread made and baked traditionally on the hot bricks of the oven floor is full of flavour and uniqueness that simply has to be tasted.The Café sources its produce from local suppliers who provide fresh sustainable ingredients.
 The magnificent wood-fired oven is a sight to behold and is lit daily to provide the heat for the coming day.On Friday lunch and dinner the oven really becomes the star of the show when it’s used to produce amazing woodfired pizzas.

-Tattersalls Restaurant and Pizza Garden
+Find out more Tattersalls Restaurant and Pizza Garden

 The Tattersalls Hotel brings you a variety of eating choices and venues within the hotel.
 You can choose from a fine dining meal in the restaurant to a more leisurely meal outdoors in the Pizza Garden Bar.

-Cafe Patisserie
+Find out more Cafe Patisserie

 Café Patisserie offers a large range of freshly baked pastries and cakes.Café Patisserie is a buzzing small venue with a great French twist.
 It is a great place for cultural diversity and new tastes.
 Throughout the week, they also serve homemade quiches and pies.People love to come and enjoy warm butter croissants along with medium roast coffee.
 They do their best to source local products in order to help their community thrive.